 One of the big trends with bridal fashion lately is having each maid select a dress that works for her.
 You can still have a coordinated, classy effect without putting the girls in matching ensembles as long as each dress is of the same color, length and/ or fabric.
 Many retailers use the same fabrics and hues in their clothes for each season, so this is surprisingly easy.
 Go shopping together and let each girl find a dress that flatters her figure and fits her budget.
 If you all shop as a group, you can find cheap bridesmaid dresses that looks and feels great on each individual as well as the whole group.

 Bride and bridesmaid dresses are more expensive just because they’re for a wedding.
 In fact, many seamstresses and tailors will prorate their pricing for any work related to this special day.
 To avoid over-spending, search other retailers such as Ann Taylor, Express or White House Black Market for a cheap bridesmaid dress option.
-Department stores like Nordstrom and Dillard’s are also great places to look.
+You’ll want to shop Dillard’s and Nordstrom, too.
 You may also try looking online at Asos, eDressMe or BlueFly.
 Just make sure you’ll be able to return the dresses if they don’t work out.